 DiGiovanni leaves a morsel of hope for those of us who are not financial management-inclined: “Realize what money is – a tool to build what’s important to you.
 Treat it like you would the tools of your craft,” he says.
 By taking a no-nonsense approach toward building a smart and savvy financial foundation, you can continue to empower yourself with mindful choices and be aware of how your money management is effectively building your career as a working artist.

-How do you manage artist debt?
+How do you manage you finances and artist debt?
 Let us know in the comments!